All About Emergency Roadside Assistance Coverage

 Typically, about one hour of roadside labor is covered under your roadside assistance plan.
 If you need labor related to vehicle disablement in any way, then your insurance plan may cover it.

-Obviously, policies vary widely between providers.
+Obviously, policies vary widely among providers.
 Some emergency roadside assistance plans charge extra for lock-out services, for example.
 Others cover everything listed above with no additional fees.

 How to Request Emergency Roadside Assistance